 - 1. Communicate to all interested students the eligibility criteria and application process for the Early Admissions program. - 2.
-Provide the appropriate deadlines and timelines for submitting applications/forms and taking the appropriate admissions assessment (CPT, SAT, or ACT). - 3.
+Provide the appropriate deadlines and timelines for submitting applications/forms and taking the appropriate admissions assessment (SCF PLACEMENT TEST, SAT, or ACT). - 3.
 Verify the student's eligibility status. - 4.
 Assist the student in making course selections. - 5.
 Follow up with the student to ensure that the Application for Early College is turned in prior to specified deadlines and completed accurately. - 6.
 Keep a copy of the completed application and other DE forms for future reference. - 7.
-Verify CPT, SAT, or ACT scores for eligibility and keep a copy for student records.
+Verify test scores for eligibility and keep a copy for student records.

-Special Notes on Dual Enrollment, CTE-Dual Enrollment and Early Admissions Registration Procedures:
+Special Notes on Registration Procedures: